databricks/terraform-provider-databricks/docs/resources/catalog.md

 * `options` - (Optional) For Foreign Catalogs: the name of the entity from an external data source that maps to a catalog.
 For example, the database name in a PostgreSQL server.
 * `force_destroy` - (Optional) Delete catalog regardless of its contents.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - ID of this catalog - same as the `name`.

 ## Import

 This resource can be imported by name: